danielmiessler/fabric/context/alma.md

 ## Security Team Goals

 - SG1: Secure all customer data -- especially biometric -- from security and privacy incidents.
-- SG2: Protect Alma Security's intellectual property from being captured by unathorized parties.
+- SG2: Protect Alma Security's intellectual property from being captured by unauthorized parties.
 - SG3: Reach a time to detect malicious behavior of less than 4 minutes by January 2025
 - SG4: Ensure the public trusts our product, because it's an authentication product we can't survive if people don't trust us.
-- SG5: Reach a time to remediate critical vulnerabilties on crown jewel systems of less than 16 hours by August 2025
+- SG5: Reach a time to remediate critical vulnerabilities on crown jewel systems of less than 16 hours by August 2025
-- SG6: Reach a time to remediate critical vulnerabilties on all systems of less than 3 days by August 2025
+- SG6: Reach a time to remediate critical vulnerabilities on all systems of less than 3 days by August 2025
 - SG7: Complete audit of Apple Passkey integration by February 2025
 - SG8: Complete remediation of Apple Passkey vulns by February 2025